oslabs-beta/KafOpticon/README.md

 docker-compose down
 ```

-# Run local test
+## Run local test

 1. Preconditions:

    - Prometheus and Grafana must be installed
+   - Ensure that Prometheus and Kafka are in your `$PATH`
-- Grafana must be running already (on port 3000) and must be configured to allow
+   - Grafana must be running already (on port 3000) and must be configured to
-  anonymous access with the admin role in the Main Org.
+     allow anonymous access with the admin role in the Main Org.
-- Ports 9090, 3030, and 9092 must be available
+   - Ports 3010, 9090, 3030, and 9092 must be available

 2. Open up two terminals in the root directory.
 3. Run `npm run bootZoo` and `npm run bootKaf1` in the separate terminals.